Expert-elicitation method for non-parametric joint priors using normalizing flows: Methodology

 \subsection{Prior Specification \& Learning}

 In our previous work \citep{bockting2023simulation}, we introduced the simulation-based framework along with a method for learning a set of \emph{independent parametric} prior distributions, $p(\theta_k \mid \lambda_k)$, for the model parameters $\theta_k$ with $k=1,\ldots,K$.
 In this paper, we extend our framework by introducing a method to learn a \emph{joint non-parametric} prior distribution $p_\lambda(\theta) = p_\lambda(\theta_1,\ldots,\theta_K)$ over all model parameters $\theta$.
 In both the parametric and non-parametric approaches, the objective of the optimization process is to learn the hyperparameters $\lambda$ that minimizes the discrepancy between the model simulations and the expert expectations.
 However, the interpretation of these hyperparameters differs between approaches, which we emphasize by using a different notation for the prior distributions.
 In the non-parameteric approach, we employ \emph{normalizing flows} (NFs) to induce a flexible family of prior distributions which entail specialized deep neural networks with trainable parameters $\lambda$ \citep{kobyzev2020normalizing}.
 Thus, in the non-parametric approach, $\lambda$ represents the weights of the deep neural networks within the NFs, whereas in the parametric approach, $\lambda$ denotes the parameters of the associated prior distribution families (i.e., the prior hyperparameters).
+A more detailed introduction to NFs will be provided in the upcoming section.

+In summary, the main difference between the parametric approach (proposed by \cite{bockting2023simulation}) and the non-parametric approach (focus of the current paper) is that, in the former, the user must specify a parametric prior distribution family for each model parameter, and the corresponding prior hyperparameters are learned via stochastic optimization.
+In the new extension, the user no longer needs to specify a parametric prior for the model parameters.
+Instead, a complex non-parametric prior distribution is assumed.
+This non-parametric joint prior is represented and learned using deep neural networks (specifically, NFs), with the weights learned via stochastic optimization.
+Table~\ref{tab:comparison-deep-parametric-prior} summarizes the main steps in the elicitation process and highlights where the extension modifies the existing workflow of our simulation-based framework.
+Furthermore, we provide in this paper additional diagnostics to support users in interpreting the simulation results.